Algorithms can now work out the best ways to lay out rooms, construct buildings and even change them over time to meet user needs.

 The first application uses spatial data related to the surroundings of a generic house in order to determine the building outline.
 Information like location, the shape of the plot, and orientation have been used to infer the building footprint and general massing.
 Chaillou trained a GAN model with Geographic Information System (GIS) data from the City of Boston (with plot shape and relative building footprint) so then the NN could predict generic results for any type of new plot of land.

 Once the building outline is determined, NN is employed to predict the position of the windows (fenestration) and internal layout (including the position of walls, doors, and corridors).
 The initial footprint (from the previous stage) is given to the NN as an input.
 The NN is trained using a large database of house floor plans where the position of windows and other relevant elements is annotated.
-The NN outputs a new floor plan with the room type classified by color and labels as show in Figure 7.
+The NN outputs a new floor plan with the room type classified by color and labels as shown in Figure 7.

 The final application of the model is used to associate interior furniture with the rooms.
 To each colored area (representing a room type in the previous stage), there is a corresponding set of furniture and appliances (bedroom = bed, wardrobe, bedside table, etc.) based on the same database used in Stage 2.

 It is difficult, if not impossible, to say today with certainty which model is better for generating self-organizing floor plans.
-Related to it, the question also arises as to which one will be most used in the future.
+A related question also arises as to which one will be most used in the future.
 All of the methods seen here have their own respective pros and cons.
-For example, GANs are very successful at providing clean and sharp synthetic images (Karpathy et al., 2016), but their success is dependent on stability.
+For example, GANs are very successful at providing clean, sharp synthetic images (Karpathy et al., 2016), but their success is dependent on stability.
 The right balance needs to be struck between the generator and discriminator (Salimans et al., 2016).
 Convolutional Neural Network (CNN) has been applied extensively and with relative success in the recognition of objects and parts of images (LeCun, 2015, p.
 439) with more recent application in facial recognition.
 More importantly, CNNs offer a great level of accuracy as the labeling can happen at the scale of pixels (LeCun, 2015, p.
 439).
 However, they require large data sets and precise labeling to produce accurate results (LeCun, 2015, p.
 440).
 NEAT is a powerful method to optimize a network by finding a minimized topology by searching for solutions with the minimum number of dimensions in each generation (Ibrahim et al., 2019, p.
 111).
 NEAT has been used quite successfully in approaching real-time problems with user’s input/action (Bird et al., 2019, p.
 752).
 However, its performance significantly depends on the initially chosen topology (Ferner et al., 2017, p.
 11) and the control of complexity within inner networks (Le Goff et al., 2020, p.
 43).

 So far, we have explored two main approaches to self-organizing floor plans.
 One based on the optimization of an initial configuration (this being an existing building floor plan or a hypothetical one based on a set of desired criteria), and the second focusing on the generation of a new configuration (based on prediction of new labels from a training set).